-As your memory is not yet familiar with your new "finger" and your new "Moon".
-Let's add exact virtual copies of them (stars of the asterism and the Telrad reticle) on the digital star chart computer screen showing you the live example how these two pieces should look like aligned in the sky in order to get your invisible target (which you dialed into that digital star chart's Telrad pointing assistant) centered in the Telrad reticle (on the tip of your "finger") and thus also into the center of the FOV of your telescope eyepiece in a guaranteed way.
-Which is frankly to enhance your brain at the task of precise pointing in an unusual environment.
+As your memory is not yet familiar with your new "finger" and your new "Moon" let's add exact virtual copies of them (the Telrad reticle and the Asterism respectively) on the digital star chart computer screen showing you the live example how these two pieces should look like perfectly aligned in the sky when your telescope is pointing exactly at your desired but yet invisible target and centered in the Telrad reticle ("Moon" on the tip of your "finger") in a guaranteed way.
+Which is frankly to enhance your brain capacity at the task of precise pointing in an unusual environment.

-The TPM could also be conceived as a way of the deep sky target enhancement (target was invisible, now it's visible), pointing finger enhancement (it was small, dark and featureless, now it's large, lit, with many features to align, and semi-transparent), and the human brain enhancement (with the easy to see and comprehend chat-sheet in front of you and side by side with the "moon" and "finger") all the way to making our ultimate task as easy as finger-pointing at the Moon.
+The TPM could also be conceived as a way of the deep sky target enhancement (target was invisible, now it's clearly visible), pointing finger enhancement (it was small, dark and featureless, now it's large, lit, with many features to align, and even semi-transparent), and the human brain enhancement (with the easy to see and comprehend cheat-sheet right in front of your nose and side by side with the "Moon" and the "finger" clearly visible again) all the way to making our ultimate task as easy as finger-pointing at the Moon now.

-Or, thinking in reverse: the TPM is as natural as pointing with your finger at the Moon because in your brain the procedure of finger-pointing at the Moon means moving your stretched out arm until the contour of your index finger is touching the Moon limb's edge at the lowest point and TPM meand the exactly same thing in terms of your brain and body work required.
-Complex?
-But that just a weird way the human's finger-pointing process could be described to a person never been pointing at anything.
-For the brain it's totally natural!
+Or, thinking in reverse: the TPM is as natural as pointing with your finger at the Moon because in your brain the procedure of finger-pointing at the Moon means moving your stretched out arm until the contour of your index finger is touching the Moon limb's edge at the lowest point.
+TPM means the exactly same thing in terms of your brain and body work required.
+Looks complex?
+But that's just a weird way the "human's finger-pointing process" could be described to an alien.
+For the typical human brain it's totally natural!
 Got a tough target to see?
 Just enhance what you are naturally using for pointing to a certain level and allow the brain to do the work you are perfecting from the time you have opened your eyes for the first time: recognize and match visual patterns around you to survive by solving problems moving your body accordingly!
 Weird, yeah.